yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

   1. import the needed libraries (Tensorflow , matplotlib ,sklearn ,random ,opencv ,numpy ,pickle)
   2. import the signnames.csv file to form a dictionary which maps the sign names to the class number provided in y_labels
   3. import the train , valid , test data from the pickle file
-  4. summerize and visualize the input data
+  4. summarize and visualize the input data
   5. convert BGR image to Gray scale
   6. create additional training data randomly by applying image transformation technique to the training data
   7. define function conv2d() and pooling() to make the process of creating convolution layers much easier
-  8. create weights and biases needed for the convolution layers and fully connected layers. use truncated_normal to generate random values
+  8. create weights and biases needed for the convolutional layers and fully connected layers. use truncated_normal to generate random values
-  9. for making the process of creating graph easier , define a function Net() to create the graph
+  9. for making the process of creating graph easier , define a function graph1() to create the graph
   10. create the placeholder names for the image data and labels
   11. define prediction , accuracy , optimizer , loss
   12. Run the model on the training data and save the session
   13. use testing data to find the accuracy of our model
-  14. to make things interesting , search for trafic singnals online and use thise to check our model
+  14. to make things interesting , search for traffic signals online and use these to check our model
-  15. convert the new images to fit out model by applying resize and grayscape methods
+  15. convert the new images to fit our model by applying resize
   16. run the prediction on these images
-  17. visualize the Neural Network's State  to have a better understanding of the COnvolution layer and how they react to your new images
+  17. visualize the Neural Network's State  to have a better understanding of the Convolution layer and how they react to your new images

 [//]: # (Image References)